Muokkaa

 Caution

 When Secure Boot is turned off, all the Secure Boot and UEFI-related configurations are reset.
-You should turn off Secure Boot only when all other means to disable LSA protection have failed.
+You should turn off Secure Boot only when all other means to disable LSA protection fail.

 Verify LSA protection

-To determine whether LSA started in protected mode when Windows started, check Windows Logs > System in Event Viewer for the following WinInit event:
+To determine whether LSA starts in protected mode when Windows starts, take the following steps:

 LSA and Credential Guard

-With Credential Guard enabled, the LSA process talks to a component called the isolated LSA process, or LSAIso.exe, that stores and protects secrets.
+When Credential Guard is enabled, the LSA process communicates with a component called the isolated LSA process, or LSAIso.exe, that stores and protects secrets.
 Data stored by the isolated LSA process is protected by using VBS and isn't accessible to the rest of the operating system.
 LSA uses remote procedure calls to communicate with the isolated LSA process.

 More resources